Many people use spirituality, religion, and faith interchangeably. However, they differ in significant ways. Let’s see if we can sort it out.

 Religions are a set of beliefs and values.
 They intend to influence people and society positively.
 Without a doubt, Western organized religion is the most influential.
 These are Christianity, Islam, and Judaism.
 Together they have over 4 billion followers.
 As a result, they can influence many cultures.

+We remind you of the beginning discussion on the difference between spirituality and religion.
 One thing religion does well is to sell the unknown.
 For instance, heaven or afterlife beliefs are one of the top-selling items.
 To do this, they use faith to overcome any opposing arguments or facts.
 So, a believer must cling to their faith in the afterlife to avoid facing the fear of death.
 In short, you secure your place in heaven with belief and monetary contributions.
 And there are no customer complaints.

 A point often overlooked is the slippery slope of religious doctrine.
 Instead of bringing out the best in humanity, it can bring out the worst.
 People use sacred texts to justify hate.
 They try to “explain away” everything from ethnic, gender, and belief discrimination, war, and genocide.
 It’s all done in the name of their imaginary friend, their God.